caseykneale/PickingALanguage2020/README.md

 I have worked alongside high-flying data scientists - you know the geniuses who can scrap together a new algorithm using mathematics that wasn't known to exist and raise them to production on time.
 I have also worked alongside low-level systems programmers - the type of people who giggle when their code pushes servers to literally smoke and catch fire.
 For some developers/scientists, like myself, the line between these two groups gets a bit blurry.
 I figured I'd offer a mediated opinion on scouting programming languages.

+Every year I scout programming languages to see what advances have been made, and if I should make a change.
 I wrote this post because I often see or hear about schisms in teams formed from disparities in tooling.
-Those kinds of divergences can cause fractures in deliverables/products and make pain points in large code bases.
-I also tend to see a lot of hype pouring from influencer types that really muddies the waters for people looking for straightforward suggestions.
+Those kinds of divergences can cause fractures in deliverables/products and introduce pain points in large codebases.
+I also tend to see a lot of hype pouring from influencer types that really muddy the waters for people looking for straightforward suggestions.
 Thankfully beneath the curtain of advertising and self-promotion, the water really isn't all that murky.
 Choosing tools is based on technological merit, but also social/business needs.

 # High-level Decision Process